Allen Clarke (rugby union): Coaching

 After his retirement from playing Clarke became a part of the Ulster coaching system, helping to establish the province's academy system.
 He was promoted to assistant coach under his former teammate Mark McCall, and served in this role during Ulster's 2005–06 Celtic League title-winning season.
 Following this success Clarke was hired by the IRFU as an Elite Player Development Manager, a newly created role with the directive of developing young Irish players.
 He also served as head coach of the Irish under-20 team and the Irish 'A' side during his time with the union.

 Following five years in his role with the IRFU, Clarke returned to Ulster in 2012 as an assistant under Mark Anscombe.
 Clarke continued in this role under Anscombe's successors, Neil Doak and Les Kiss.
 During his second stint with Ulster Doak continued to be involved with the Irish set up on occasion, serving as head coach of Emerging Ireland during their successful 2015 Tbilisi Cup campaign.

 Clarke left Ulster in 2017, joining the Ospreys as forwards coach under Steve Tandy.
-In January 2018, Tandy was sacked with Clarke named as his successor on an interim basis.
-Following a successful stint in the role, Clarke was offered the head coach position on a permanent basis, signing a three-year deal with the region in April 2018, but was terminated in November 2019 after a dire start to their 2019–20 season.
+In January 2018, Tandy was sacked, with Clarke named as his successor on an interim basis.
+Following a successful stint in the role, Clarke became the head coach position on a permanent basis, signing a three-year deal with the region in April 2018, but was terminated in November 2019 after a dire start to their 2019–20 season.

+In June 2020, Clarke was announced as the head coach of the Dallas Jackals, a new Major League Rugby expansion team.
+The team's entry into the league was delayed to 2022 and Clarke went to the Seattle Seawolves on loan beginning in May 2021.